-- 1. While the advisory body is in session, all persons shall preserve order and decorum.
-Any person disrupting the advisory body meeting shall be barred by the Chair or presiding officer from further attendance at said meeting unless permission for continued attendance is granted by a majority vote of the advisory body. - 2.
-Every member of the public and every advisory body member desiring to speak shall address the Chair or presiding officer, and upon recognition by the Chair or presiding officer, should confine comments to the question under debate, avoiding all indecorous language and references to personalities and abiding by the following rules of civil debate. - a) We may disagree, but we will be respectful of one another; - b) All comments will be directed to the issue at hand; - c) Personal attacks should be avoided. - 3.
-No persons other than advisory body members and necessary City staff are permitted on the dais. - 4.
-No audio/visual recording devices may be left unattended at the speaker's lectern or elsewhere in the Council Chambers.
-Cell phones, beepers, and similar devices shall be turned off or inaudible in Council Chambers during advisory body meetings.
+- While the advisory body is in session, all persons shall preserve order and decorum.
+Any person disrupting the advisory body meeting shall be barred by the Chair or presiding officer from further attendance at said meeting unless permission for continued attendance is granted by a majority vote of the advisory body. - Every member of the public and every advisory body member desiring to speak shall address the Chair or presiding officer, and upon recognition by the Chair or presiding officer, should confine comments to the question under debate, avoiding all indecorous language and references to personalities and abiding by the following rules of civil debate. - We may disagree, but we will be respectful of one another; - All comments will be directed to the issue at hand; - Personal attacks should be avoided. - No persons other than advisory body members and necessary City staff are permitted on the dais. - No audio/visual recording devices may be left unattended at the speaker's lectern or elsewhere in the Council Chambers.
+Devices shall be turned off or inaudible.